SammyLord/sams-nextcloud-aio-backup/README.md

 ```

 To do a daily check to see if it's the next month.
 If it is, it'll backup Nextcloud AIO.
 If it's not, it'll continue.

+I know it's super hacky, and I wish there was a better (or at least simpler) way to do this.
+Ugh.